LiterallyTheOne/deep-learning-with-keras/docs/6-preprocessing-and-augmentation/index.md

 ```

 > * Simulates small camera movements
-> * It is super important for the tasks that positon of the object doesn't matter
+> * It is super important for the tasks that position of the object doesn't matter

 ## RandomContrast